Carteret County Vehicle Impound Guide

 After 30 Days

-In North Carolina, if a vehicle remains unclaimed for a certain period, typically 30 days, the impound lot may be legally entitled to initiate a lien sale to recover their costs.
-This means they can sell your vehicle to cover the outstanding towing and storage fees.
+In North Carolina, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover the outstanding fees.
 Do not let it reach this point.

 If You Can't Afford the Fees